 Will my European Health Insurance Card still be valid?

-Currently, the government are suggesting they will keep the European Health Insurance Card (EHIC), which allows free or reduced-cost medical treatment in Europe.
+Currently, the government are suggesting they will keep the European Health Insurance Card (EHIC), which allows free or reduced-cost medical treatment in Europe this will be valid until the end of 2020.
 If this is stopped the government have indicated they would introduce a similar scheme.
-We also suggest our clients obtain private health insurance in addition to the EHIC.
+We always suggest our clients obtain private health insurance in addition to the EHIC.

 What will happen to duty-free?